Payroll Help

 Pregnancy End Weeks |

-The number of weeks prior to the EWC at which SSP is payable if the baby is stillborn. |
+The number of weeks prior to the expected week of confinement (EWC) at which SSP is payable if the pregnancy ends. |

 Pregnancy Related Illness Weeks |